Alabama vs San Diego State Players to Watch - Sweet 16

 Alabama Players to Watch

-Charles Bediako puts up 6.3 points, 6 rebounds and 0.7 assists per game, shooting 65.6% from the field.
+Charles Bediako puts up 6.3 points, 6 rebounds and 0.7 assists per game.
+At the other end, he posts 0.6 steals and 1.9 blocked shots.

-Quinerly is tops on his team in assists per contest (3.6), and also puts up 8.7 points and 1.9 rebounds.
+Quinerly paces his squad in assists per game (3.6), and also posts 8.7 points and 1.9 rebounds.
 At the other end, he delivers 0.7 steals and 0 blocked shots.

 San Diego State Players to Watch

-Bradley leads the Aztecs in scoring (13 points per game) and assists (2.1), and posts 3.9 rebounds.
-He also delivers 0.7 steals and 0.3 blocked shots.
+Bradley is the Aztecs' top scorer (13 points per game) and assist man (2.1), and contributes 3.9 rebounds.

-Nathan Mensah is No. 1 on the Aztecs in rebounding (5.9 per game), and produces 6.1 points and 0.6 assists.
-He also delivers 0.7 steals and 1.5 blocked shots.
+Nathan Mensah is No. 1 on the Aztecs in rebounding (5.9 per game), and posts 6.1 points and 0.6 assists.
+He also averages 0.7 steals and 1.5 blocked shots.

-Jaedon LeDee is averaging 7.8 points, 5.2 rebounds and 1 assists per game, making 49.7% of his shots from the field.
+The Aztecs receive 7.8 points, 5.2 rebounds and 1 assists per game from Jaedon LeDee.

 Alabama Top Performers (Last 10 Games)